 Here’s a list of the best entry-level pot jobs that can be the first step toward a fulfilling career in marijuana.

-Budtending jobs in 2022/2023 are set to skyrocket, especially in new recreational markets like Illinois and Michigan.
+Budtending jobs in 2023 are set to skyrocket, especially in new recreational markets like Maryland and Missouri.

 A budtender is an entry-level cannabis position that can come with competitive pay and decent benefits.
 Budtenders need to be friendly, helpful, and adept at handling any customer service issue.
 Budtenders must also verify documentation and ID for customers, as well as manage a point-of-sale system.